New Homeschooler? 150 Free Online Learning Activities for Kids

 • Dad’s Worksheets-From fractions to multiplication tables you are sure to grab worksheets that will help you find math success!

-• MathPlanet.com – Math planet offers courses in Pre-Algebra, Algebra 1, Algebra 2, and Geometry.
+• MathPlanet.com – Math Planet offers courses in Pre-Algebra, Algebra 1, Algebra 2, and Geometry.
 They also offer practice tests for the SAT and the ACT.
 Each course has an easy-to-navigate scope and sequence your students can work through at their own pace.

 • Illuminations – This program is available for students in grades PreK to 12th grade.
 It provides a comprehensive course of study, lesson plans, games, interactivities, and much more.